Does Platelet-Rich Plasma Injection Work?

 Give your blood … to yourself!

-Despite all the not-knowing, it’s easy to pay someone to do this for you these days: extract some of your blood, spin it in a centrifuge to get the platelets, and then pump them back into you.
-It’s not cheap, but PRP injections have become super popular, particularly with elite athletes (ever the guinea pigs for unproven, expensive new treatments for musculoskeletal injuries).
-It sounds perfect for injuries like patellofemoral pain, an extremely common pseudo-arthritis of the knee in runners,2 or IT band syndrome, another kind of common runner’s knee — a huge potential market, in other words.
-In the fall of 2009, ScienceBasedMedicine.org scathingly criticized the marketing of PRP:3
+It’s easy to pay someone to do this for you these days: extract some of your blood, spin it in a centrifuge to get the platelets, and then pump them back into you.
+PRP is not cheap, but PRP injections have become popular, particularly with elite athletes — ever the guinea pigs for unproven, expensive new treatments for musculoskeletal injuries.
+It seems perfect for injuries like patellofemoral pain, an extremely common pseudo-arthritis of the knee in runners,2 or IT band syndrome, another kind of common runner’s knee, or incredibly common conditions like plantar fasciitis or frozen shoulder — so the market is immense.
+In 2009, ScienceBasedMedicine.org scathingly criticized the marketing of PRP:3

 Without any clear evidence of benefit beyond placebo, PRP is now being marketed aggressively as a cure-all for sports injuries.
 And at about $300 per injection (the NYT reports $2000/treatment), there’s plenty of money to be made. … a nation-wide marketing initiative has begun, using sports celebrities as guinea pigs.